androidx/androidx/README.md

 # AOSP AndroidX Contribution Guide
 ## Accepted Types of Contributions
-* Bug fixes (needs a corresponding bug report in b.android.com)
+* Bug fixes - needs a corresponding bug report in the [Android Issue Tracker](https://issuetracker.google.com/issues/new?component=192731&template=842428)
 * Each bug fix is expected to come with tests
 * Fixing spelling errors
 * Updating documentation